 In conclusion, my kids’ and my goal was to inspire all ages to give DIY a try.
 We had fun creating as well as sharing our ideas with you.
 Which one is your favorite?

-Each one of my kids’ Christmas cupboard door projects are available for purchase in my online shop.
+Each one of my kids’ Christmas cupboard door projects are available for purchase in my online store.
 They can’t wait to see where they end up. (that’s a built-in homeschool geography lesson, ya know. tee hee!)

 In addition, pin and share these Christmas cupboard door projects to save them for creating with your own little people.
 Likewise, you’ll be inspiring parents to take time to make memories with their children.